shashankprasanna/distributed-training-workshop/content/kubernetes_dist_training/build_container.md

 ```
 $(aws ecr get-login --no-include-email --region us-west-2 --registry-ids 763104351884)
 ```
-* Open the push instructions and run **Step 2**
- * Make sure to add `-f Dockerfile.cpu` or `-f Dockerfile.gpu` before the dot to specify CPU or GPU container:
+* Run `docker build` command in **Step 2** from the Docker push commands menu.
+Make sure to update it with the correct Docker file name for CPU or GPU:
-  * `docker build -t tfworld2019 -f Dockerfile.cpu .`
+  * For CPU container: `docker build -t <your_docker_repo_name> -f Dockerfile.cpu .`
-  * `docker build -t tfworld2019 -f Dockerfile.gpu .`
+  * For GPU container: `docker build -t <your_docker_repo_name> -f Dockerfile.gpu .`
-* Run **Step 3**
+* Run the `docker tag` command in **Step 3** from the Docker push commands menu

-* After that run **Step 1** and **Step 4**
+* Log in to your docker registry
+ * `$(aws ecr get-login --no-include-email --region us-west-2)`

+* Run `docker push` command in **Step 4** from the Docker push commands menu

 {{% notice tip %}}
+What happened?
-The reason for the non-linear order is that, you need to first log into the AWS Deep Learning container registry in order to build our container.
-Once the container is built, you then need to log into your own registry, so that you can push the container (Step 4)
+(1) You first logged into the AWS Deep Learning container registry in order to pull the deep learning container (2) You then built your container.
+(3) After the container is built, you added the appropriate tag needed to push it to ECR.
+(4) Then you login to your own registry.
+(4) Then you push the container to your registry

 {{% /notice %}}